DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 There should be a clear understanding of how innovation and changes to technology will result in better provision and outcomes for children.

-Local authorities and suppliers should regularly work with users to assess the design and performance of their case management systems (CMS), and ensure that these assessments inform future iterations.
+Local authorities and suppliers should regularly work with users to assess the design and performance of their case management systems, and ensure that these assessments inform future iterations.

 You should learn as much as possible about the problems facing users by: